cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 Definitions of *must*, *should*, *required*, etc, are as explained in [rfc2119](https://tools.ietf.org/html/rfc2119).

+Some behaviour has been purposedly left vague.
+When something is not concretely specified, those implementing it have the freedom to implement it as they desire (e.g: as of v0.1 path of the folder structure is not defined, so it can be anywhere in the repo or resulting artifacts).

 The interface consists in the following structure of folders and executables, together with their expected use: